 This post may contain affiliate links.
 Please read my disclosure.

-My kitchen is small, but my obsession with kitchen tools and equipment is definitely not.
-Over the years, I’ve purchased many different kitchen tools and equipment for my plant-based kitchen, and this is a list of my top 20 favorites I can’t live without.
+My kitchen may be small, but my obsession with kitchen tools and equipment is definitely not.
+Over the years, I’ve purchased many different tools and equipment for my plant-based kitchen, and this is a list of my top 20 favorites I can’t live without (and a few more just for fun).

 What I use– Vitamix 5300

 I never thought I could love a blender as much as I love my Vitamix.
-Of all the kitchen tools I have, this is my favorite and most used.
+Of all the kitchen tools and equipment I own, this is my favorite and most used.

 The Vitamix is the Muhammad Ali of blenders.
-You can make juices, smoothies, almond milk, soups, nut & seed butters, different types of flour, pizza dough, dips, hummus, marinades, sauces, pestos, curries, ice creams, you name it.
-It’s a serious powerhouse and can handle anything you throw at it, literally.
+You can make purees, dips, smoothies, shakes, sauces, nut butters, hummus, dressings and more.
+It’s a serious powerhouse and can handle almost anything you throw at it, literally.

 What I use- Kitchenaid 3 Speed Hand Blender